camper2000/Data_Engineer_Assessment/README.md

 This repository is for Data Engineer Assessment.

-Solution for each section are in separate folders
+Solutions for each section are in separate folders